Five things Charles & Ray Eames teach us about play Posted December 1, 2015 by Marlow Hoffman

 2) Toys are a prelude to serious ideas

 The Eameses fascination with toys, and their belief in the importance of playing with them, is one of the many reasons that they designed their own.
 In 1951, they created The Toy (pictured above) to be enjoyed by people of all ages.
-This idea is exemplified by the text on the instruction sheet:
+The instruction sheet they included exemplifies this idea:

 The Toy is designed for many colorful hours of fun for the whole family, and each member can share and enjoy The Toy in his own way.